 There are several alternatives to declawing but the main goal is to prevent your cat clawing and damaging furniture.
 This may involve;

 - Providing your cat with a cat tree/scratching post and working with the cat to encourage it to use that instead of your furniture.
 If space is a problem, you can buy small scratching posts that you hang over door handles that take up no room at all.
 For more information on training your cat to use a scratching post, read here.

 - Using Soft Claws.

 You can’t stop scratching, it is perfectly normal behaviour.
 What you can do is train your cat to scratch on specifically designated objects so they will avoid ruining your furniture.

 - For some owners declawing (which is prohibited in most countries) is their chosen method to prevent scratching.
-This is a rather painful operation which involves amputation of the cat’s claw up to the first joint.
-The majority of people strongly disagree with declawing of cats for a multitude of reasons.
+This is a rather painful operation that involves the amputation of the cat’s claw up to the first joint.
+The majority of people strongly disagree with declawing cats for a multitude of reasons.
 It is painful and unnecessary, it can also lead to other behavioural problems such as biting and inappropriate urination.
 Also, cats derive great pleasure from scratching and declawing deprives them of this pleasure.
-There are many alternative methods which are far kinder than declawing, which is really only performed for the owner’s convenience anyway.
+Many alternative methods are far kinder than declawing, which is really only performed for the owner’s convenience anyway.